 What Causes Leg Cramps on Keto

-Keto-related leg cramps are typically due to an essential mineral imbalance (usually magnesium but also possibly sodium and potassium) as well as dehydration.
-This imbalance tends to occur only before your body begins regularly leveraging ketones for energy rather than glucose.
-You can experience cramps any time of day or night if you experience them at all, and you can experience them whether or not you’re aiming for weight loss on keto.
+Keto-related leg cramps are typically due to an essential mineral imbalance (usually magnesium deficiency but also possibly sodium and potassium) as well as dehydration.
+This imbalance tends to occur as you transition into ketosis, before your body begins regularly leveraging ketones for energy rather than glucose.
+You can experience muscle contractions any time of day or night if you experience them at all, and you can experience them whether or not you’re aiming for weight loss on the ketogenic diet.